 A major in a Bachelor of Science degree program (or an Engineering program) may require more than 48 semester credits in the field of the major.

-Students in all majors except the 2008 business major areas must earn a minimum of 84 credits outside the major field.
-Students following the 2008 business major requirements must earn a minimum of 76 credits outside the Opus College of Business.
+Students in all majors except the business major areas, electrical engineering and mechanical engineering must earn a minimum of 84 credits outside the major field.
+Students following the business major requirements or the electrical or mechanical engineering requirements must earn a minimum of 76 credits outside the Opus College of Business or their major, as appropriate.

 Students with transfer courses in the major must also attain a 2.00 grade point average for the courses taken in the department (Opus College of Business for business majors) of the major at St. Thomas.
 (See section on Requirements for a Degree).